The Duchess (film): Theatrical release

+Reception

 Critical response

 The film received mostly positive reviews.
 Rotten Tomatoes gives a score of 62% based on 170 reviews, with an average rating of 6.3/10.
 The site's consensus reads: "While The Duchess treads the now-familiar terrain of the corset-ripper, the costumes look great and Keira Knightley's performance is stellar in this subtly feminist, period drama."
 Metacritic assigned the film a weighted average score of 62 out of 100, based on 34 critics, indicating "generally favorable reviews".

 Most reviewers highly praised Knightley and Fiennes' performances.
 Time Out London wrote: "[Saul Dibb] is also helped enormously by a mature, restrained portrayal from Knightley, a masterclass in passive aggression from Fiennes and a performance of tender seduction from Atwell."
 Film Ireland writes "It is a slow movie, but it is well-acted with Knightley and Fiennes suited to their roles, especially Fiennes who gives a formidable and powerful performance."
 Cameron Bailey, the co-chair of the Toronto International Film Festival comments, "The Duchess Of Devonshire, with Keira Knightley, which is a beautiful film and she gives a really mature performance.
 You're seeing her really turn into something beyond the kind of pretty face that we've seen her do already so well.
 But she's actually a very serious actress, and she's turning into a great, great performer."

 Peter Bradshaw of The Guardian wrote that "Dibb's movie looks good" but complained the film was "exasperatingly bland and slow-moving at all times" handing out a 2 of 5-star rating.
 However, Paul Hurley gave the film 8/10 and called The Duchess "an excellent new film" and states that "The Duchess stands a good chance of taking home some very big prizes at the end of the year".

 Roger Ebert gave the film 3.5 stars out of 4, writing, "I deeply enjoyed the film, but then I am an Anglophile.
 I imagine the behavior of the characters will seem exceedingly odd to some viewers.
 Well, it is."